anthonycoffey/React-Native-App/memory-bank/techContext.md

 - Refer to `package.json` for a full list of dependencies.
   - `expo-crypto`: Provides cryptographic functionalities, including UUID generation for Google Places API session tokens.
+  - `expo-task-manager`: Enables defining and managing tasks that can run in the background, such as location tracking.

 ## Tool Usage Patterns